Cleaning can be a real chore – because it is!

 Believe it or not, salt is actually great for more than just seasoning.

-Use it as an abrasive to easily remove grease from pans, clean stained cups, and to clean rust from metals.
+Use it as an abrasive to easily remove grease from pans, clean stained cups, and to clean metal surfaces rust.
 Sprinkle some on the affected areas, and scrub with a cloth or abrasive pad.

 Most types of salts will work well to clean household items!